CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/architecturalEvolutionDegradation.md

-#Architectural Evolution Drift Erosion
+# Architectural Evolution Drift Erosion

-##Architectural Evolution
+## Architectural Evolution

-When a system evolves, ideally its perscriptive architecture should be modified first
+When a system evolves, ideally its prescriptive architecture should be modified first

 Change the blueprint before you change the system!

-In practice, this is often skipped because of short dealines, lack of documentation, or sloppiness but it should be done
+In practice, this is often skipped because of short deadlines, lack of documentation, or sloppiness but it should be done

 ***

-##Architectural Degradation
+## Architectural Degradation

 There are two important concepts that have to do with the way a software system evolves, Drift and Erosion

 -

-###Architectural drift
+### Architectural drift

 Introduction of architectural design decisions orthogonal to a system's prescriptive architecture